Sakchi: Foundation

+Sakchi was a tribal village, mainly inhabited by the Bhumij and Santhal tribes.
+Sakchi village was populated by 17 families of Bhumij, and its two hamlets – Kashidih consisted 18 families of Bhumij and 3 families of Santhal; and Mahulbeda consisted 17 families of Santhal.

+The construction of the plant began in 1908, the plant rolled its first steel ingot on 16 February 1912.
+As Tata Steel was established, the first planned urban settlement started in Sakchi area and it included Gujarati, Parsi and Punjabi businessmen and servicemen, particularly Biharis, Bengalis, Oriyas, Telugus, Kannadigas, Marathis, Tamils, and Malayalis.
+In 1919, Lord Chelmsford renamed Sakchi to Jamshedpur in honour of its founder, Jamshedji Nusserwanji Tata.

+Contemporary

+Many people who then migrated from West Bengal, East Bengal (now Bangladesh), Gujarat and Assam are now permanent residents of Jamshedpur city and their ancestral homes were either lost or sold after the separation of East Pakistan (modern-day Bangladesh) during the 1971 war.

-According to some people who had seen Tatanagar 80–90 years ago as children, today where the Aambagan Maidan lies near the present Masjid, there used to be a single line railway track which would carry sand for the factory.
-It does not exist anymore.
+Once, there used to be a single line railway track which would carry sand for the factory in present-day Aambagan Maidan near the mosque, it does not exist anymore.
 Mode of transport in the Jamshedpur city were buggies and taxis.
 There were single lane roads with old British style street lamps.
 Most roads between Sakchi and Bistupur were surrounded by jungles.

+Even today running through Sakchi is the Kalimati Road.
+During British India, a railway line connecting Jamshedpur to Howrah (Calcutta) was started.
+Jamshedpur is in the Indian mineral-rich state of Jharkhand which was earlier in South Bihar.
+Old houses of Bengalis, Parsis, Anglo-Indians and Gujaratis can still be seen in Aambagan, Hill Cart Road, Kalimati Road, Pennar road, Sakchi Bazar areas of Sakchi.
+A few such houses are also present in Bistupur.

 The city is unique because it is a very small town even today with extreme ends being covered within 45 minutes (including traffic).
 It is not a metro city, yet it has the demography of a metro town as people from all ethnicities live here as permanent residents.
-Sakchi is located in the centre of the city, with Bistupur, Kadma, and Sonari lying on its west.
-On its east lies Baradwari, Kasidih, Bhalubasa, Sitaramdera, Agrico and Sidhgora.
-On its north lies Mango which is also one of the busiest locations of the city and down south lies Burmamines, Tatanagar station, Jugsalai and Parsudih.
+Sakchi is located in the centre of the city, with Bistupur, Kadma, and Sonari lying in the West.
+In the East, lies Baradwari, Kasidih, Bhalubasa, Sitaramdera, Agrico and Sidhgora.
+In the North, lies Mango which is also one of the busiest locations of the city and down south lies Burmamines, Tatanagar station, Jugsalai and Parsudih.

-Sakchi today has numerous cinema halls, Sakchi Bazaar which holds Mangla Market (Tuesday market) every Tuesday on footpath.
-Sakchi Market (or Sakchi Bazaar) is the oldest market in the city.
+Sakchi today has numerous cinema halls.
+Sakchi Market, also known as Sakchi Bazaar is the oldest market in the city.
+It was used to hold Tuesday Market (Mangla Market) every Tuesday on footpath, till 2010.
+Today, a large number of modern development such as shopping malls and luxurious hotels, have took place over the Straight Mile Road and Karim City College Road.
+Sakchi Golchakkar is one of the busiest intersections of the city.

-Civic administration

-There is a police station at Sakchi.